Table of Contents

 - Evaluate all alternatives thoughtfully – buyout, sell, or continue owning together.

-- Prepare thoroughly – get professional advice, understand legal processes, organize finances.
+- Prepare thoroughly – get professional advice, understand legal processes, organise finances.

 - Negotiate fairly and legally with mediators and lawyers.

-- Calculate the buyout amount considering all factors influencing value.
+- Calculate the buyout amount, considering all factors that influence value.

 - Handle emotional, tax, and forward-planning aspects holistically.